pachocki/Splunk/README.md

 # Splunk
 Welcome to my first React project, Splunk.
 This website was built to showcase what I learned while working with React, including:

--Hooks
+Hooks
--React Router
+React Router
--Fetching data
+Fetching data
--Styled Components
+Styled Components
 # Features
 A simple UI built using React
 The use of Hooks to manage state and side effects